hotpeppersec/shifting_left/PITCHME.md

 ---?image=assets/img/light_left.jpeg
 @title[Uniformity]

-@snap[north-west span-100 text-20 text-bold text-left text-orange]
+@snap[north-west span-100 text-20 text-bold text-right text-orange]
 Uniformity
 @snapend

-@snap[south-west span-200 text-left text-08 text-orange]
+@snap[south-west span-200 text-right text-08 text-orange]
 @ul[circles](false)

 - Your situation is not so unique that you qualify for an exception.